ttscoff/howzit_old/README.md

     Will open the file or URL using the default application for the filetype.
 On macOS this uses the `open` command, on Windows it uses `start`, and on Linux it uses `xdg-open`, which may require separate installation.

+### Run blocks (embedded scripts)

+For longer scripts you can write shell scripts and then call them with `@run(myscript.sh)`.
+For those in-between cases where you need a few commands but aren't motivated to create a separate file, you can use fenced code blocks with `run` as the language.

+The contents of the block will be written to a temporary file and executed with `/bin/sh -c`.
+This means that you need a hashbang at the beginning to tell the shell how to interpret the script.
+If no hashbang is given, the script will be executed as a `sh` script.

+Example:

+    ```run
+    #!/bin/bash
+    echo "Just needed a few lines"
+    echo "To get through all these commands"
+    echo "Almost there!"
+    say "Phew, we did it."
+    ```

+Multiple blocks can be included in a section. @commands take priority over code blocks and will be run first if they exist in the same section.

 ### Using howzit

 Run `howzit` on its own to view the current folder's buildnotes.